TUM-Dev/NavigaTUM/server/README.md

 #### Testing

 Of course documentation is one part of the process.
-If the changes are substantial, you should also run an API-Fuzz-Test:
+Run API-Fuzz-Test and [schemathesis](https://github.com/schemathesis/schemathesis) on API Server to ensure specification is up-to-date and without holes.
-To make sure that this specification is up-to-date and without holes, we run [schemathesis](https://github.com/schemathesis/schemathesis) using the following command on API Server:
+To do so, run the following commands against the API Server:

 ```bash
 python -m venv venv